- Chart

 Core Business Areas

-- Optical Packaging and Module Solutions: Fabrinet designs and manufactures advanced optical packaging and module solutions for a wide range of optical communication products.
-This includes transceivers, components for optical switches, and other high-performance optical assemblies used in data centers, telecommunications, and advanced industrial applications.
+- Optical Packaging and Module Solutions: Fabrinet designs and manufactures advanced optical packaging and module solutions.
+This includes products like pluggable transceivers, coherent modules, and other optical components essential for high-speed data transmission in data centers, telecommunications networks, and enterprise networking.
+They also offer solutions for laser module assembly for the medical and industrial sectors.

 Leadership and Structure